 top of page

-Container gardening is a great way to enjoy the beauty of plants without having to commit to a large garden.
-With container gardening, you can create your own mini-oasis in small spaces or balconies and get all the benefits of larger gardens - vibrant colors, delicious scents, and even fresh produce.
+Container gardening is great for enjoying the beauty of plants without committing to a large garden.
+With container gardening, you can create your mini-oasis in small spaces or balconies and get all the benefits of more extensive gardens - vibrant colors, delicious scents, and fresh produce.

-This Container Garden Companion Planting Guide provides key tips on how to choose compatible plants for your containers so you can reap the rewards!
+This Container Garden Companion Planting Guide provides vital tips on choosing compatible plants for your containers so you can reap the rewards!

 Basil & Tomato

 Basil and tomato can be grown together in containers by companion planting.
-Tomatoes provide shade for the basil, while basil repels some of the insects that might otherwise damage tomatoes.
+Tomatoes provide shade for the basil, while basil repels some insects that might otherwise damage tomatoes.

 The two plants also benefit each other through nutrient exchange, as tomatoes improve soil fertility while basil adds nitrogen that tomatoes need.
-Finally, growing both herbs in the same container keeps them in close proximity and makes it easier to harvest them at the same time.
+Finally, growing both herbs in the same container keeps them nearby and makes it easier to harvest them simultaneously.
+And who doesn’t want to eat basil and tomatoes together?

 Lettuce & Chives